alielmorsy/DeSocial/README.md

 - Streaming over network
 - More...

 Its currently under development. but you can contact me on mail if u wanna contribute to make the project moves faster.
+Was Off Unfortunately due to live matters :(